The Basement (film): Plot

 A deranged serial killer known as Bill Anderson (or "The Gemini") tortures and slays his victims in the basement of his San Fernando Valley home.

 Craig Owen (Long), a famous guitarist, goes to the convenience store when his wife, Kelly, asks him to get more champagne.
 While out, Craig receives two seductive text messages from a woman named Bianca, which he promptly deletes.
-He is kidnapped in the parking lot.
+He was kidnapped in the parking lot.
 Bill tortures him throughout the night by cutting off his fingers, knocking out his teeth (and forcing Craig to chew and swallow them at one point), and pretending to be various characters in a bizarre drama, including a clown, a police officer, a detective, a prisoner, a doctor, a lawyer, a father, a mother, and a prison guard.
 The mother gives Craig a nail file, which he uses to cut through his restraints while Gemini eats upstairs.
 Craig frees himself and escapes the basement, only to be recaptured.
-He wakes to Bill dressed as a priest who makes him confess and take communion before carving the Gemini zodiac symbol into Craig's forehead.
+He wakes up to Bill dressed as a priest, who makes him confess and take communion before carving the Gemini zodiac symbol into Craig's forehead.
 Bill returns dressed as an executioner and waits for 6:00 AM.
 Eventually, he decapitates Craig with a blowtorch.

 Meanwhile, Craig's wife Kelly invites her best friend Bianca over to discuss where Craig might be.
 Kelly reveals to Bianca that Craig is having an affair and wants to kill whoever it could be.
 Bianca stays the night and falls asleep on the sofa after Kelly drugs her.

 In the morning, Bill arrives at the house dressed as a police officer.
 He assures her that he killed Craig.
 Kelly points to Bianca and tells Gemini to 'take out the trash'.

 In the last few minutes, a flashback set one month earlier reveals that Bill and Kelly are twins, and she knows all about his killing spree.
 She also knows that Craig is having an affair with Bianca and asks Bill to kill Craig.